A Quick Guide on How to Take Train in China – Step by Step

 Passengers need to present valid ticket and ID certificate (your passport) to get into the station.
 There are security channels in each station.
 Put all your luggage on the security check apparatus and have yourself checked by security staff as well.
 Afterwards, pass the channel quickly.
 Do not forget to fetch your luggage.
 Be noted that the prohibited articles will be confiscated.

-Get to the Right Waiting Hall, Waiting for the Train
+Get to the Right Waiting Hall, Wait for the Train

 After passing through the security channel, find the waiting room according to your train’s number.
-The information about train schedule, date, time, destination status, waiting room and sometimes platform as well will be show on the big electronic board.
+The information about train schedule, date, time, destination status, waiting room and sometimes platform will also be shown on the big electronic board.
 With the number and the departure time of the train, you can find your train easily.

 In big cities, there are both Chinese and English signs.
 If not, you may ask for help by showing your ticket to a staff and she/he will show you the way to the right place.